 Changing the Planning Area designation for these properties is consistent with the surrounding area.
 The properties are fully developed and within the fabric of existing neighborhoods.
-The intention of the Blue Line change and the recommended planning area change are not intended to encourage redevelopment or allow additional development potential.

-Several of these properties are included in the Boulder County View Protection Overlay District.
+Several of these properties are included in the Boulder County View Projection Overlay District.
 The purpose of the district is to provide for reduced height in areas potentially affecting significant views.
 At the time of annexation application of the protections described in the district should be addressed.

-- c.
-No major negative impacts: It must be demonstrated that no major negative impacts on transportation, environment, services, facilities, or budget will result from an expansion of the Service Area. - These parcels are fully developed.
+c.
+No major negative impacts: It must be demonstrated that no major negative impacts on transportation, environment, services, facilities, or budget will result from an expansion of the Service Area.

+These parcels are fully developed.
 In conjunction with the intent of the 2016 Blue Line changes, additional policy language is proposed for Policy 1.16 Annexation to clarify the intent to limit additional development capacity when and if these properties apply for annexation.
 See Attachment J Policy and Text changes.

-- d.
-Minimal effect on land use and growth projections: The proposed change of Area III to II does not materially affect the land use and growth projections that were the basis of the Comprehensive Plan. - The Comprehensive Plan Land Use Designation Map categorizes these areas as Low Density Residential, so the existing state of the neighborhood is anticipated to stay the same in the future and will not materially affect the land use and growth projections of the BVCP. - e.
+d.
+Minimal effect on land use and growth projections: The proposed change of Area III to II does not materially affect the land use and growth projections that were the basis of the Comprehensive Plan.

+The Comprehensive Plan Land Use Designation Map categorizes these areas as Low Density Residential, so the existing state of the neighborhood is anticipated to stay the same in the future and will not materially affect the land use and growth projections of the BVCP.

+- e.
 Minimal effect on service provision: The proposed change of Area III to II does not materially affect the adequacy or availability of urban facilities and services to the immediate area or the overall Service Area of the City of Boulder.

 The proposed changes to Area II will not affect the adequacy or availability of urban facilities and services to the immediate area or the overall Service Area.
 Several of the properties already are served by city water and/or sewer. - f.
-Minimal effect on the city's Capital Improvement Program: The proposed Area III to II change does not materially affect the adopted Capital Improvement Program of the city of Boulder. - The proposed changes do not affect the adopted CIP. - g.
-Appropriate Timing: The proposed Area III to II change will not prematurely open up development potential for land that logically should be considered as part of a larger Service Area expansion. - Timing for the proposed changes is appropriate and will not prematurely open up development potential for land that logically should be considered as part of a larger Service Area.
+Minimal effect on the city's Capital Improvement Program: The proposed Area III to II change does not materially affect the adopted Capital Improvement Program of the city of Boulder.

+The proposed changes do not affect the adopted CIP.

+g.
+Appropriate Timing: The proposed Area III to II change will not prematurely open up development potential for land that logically should be considered as part of a larger Service Area expansion.

+Timing for the proposed changes is appropriate and will not prematurely open up development potential for land that logically should be considered as part of a larger Service Area.
 These properties are substantially developed with single-family houses.
 This proposal is being made as a part of implementing the Blue Line changes that brought these properties below the Blue Line, indicating intent and eligibility to include the neighborhood in the Service Area boundary.